 However, 40 percent of the participants who received DBS also had adverse effects, including infections from the surgery.

 Following further investigations and clinical trials, the Food and Drug Administration (FDA) approved the use of DBS in 2015 for people who have had Parkinson’s disease for at least 4 years with complications that medications cannot control.

 In 2010, a team from the University of South Florida followed 34 people with essential tremor for an average of 56.9 months after DBS surgery.

-Overall, participants showed an improvement of just over 80 percent on their tremor scores and nearly 70 percent on handwriting scores.
+Overall, participants showed an improvement of just over 80 percent on their tremor scores and nearly

 The researchers concluded that the treatment was safe and effective, but they warned that tolerance might develop in some people and symptoms could return.

 In 2005, Canadian researchers found that using DBS to treat people with severe depression led to positive results, including mood improvement.